 In the last fifteen or so years, Brzozowski's derivatives of regular expressions have sparked quite a bit of interest in the functional programming and theorem prover communities.
-The beauty of Brzozowski's derivatives [4] is that they are neatly expressible in any functional language, and easily definable and reasoned about in theorem provers-the definitions just consist of inductive datatypes and simple recursive functions.
-Derivatives of a regular expression, written $r \setminus c$, give a simple solution to the problem of matching a string s with a regular expression r: if the derivative of r w.r.t. (in succession) all the characters of the string matches the empty string, then r matches s (and vice versa).
-We are aware of a mechanised correctness proof of Brzozowski's derivative-based matcher in HOL4 by Owens and Slind [10].
-Another one in Isabelle/HOL is part of the work by Krauss and Nipkow [7].
-And another one in Coq is given by Coquand and Siles [5].
-Also Ribeiro and Du Bois give one in Agda [11].
+Derivatives of a regular expressions, written $r \setminus c$ , give a simple solution to the problem of matching a string s with a regular expression r: if the derivative of r w.r.t. (in succession) all the characters of the string matches the empty string, then r matches s (and vice versa).
+The beauty of Brzozowski's derivatives [5] is that they are neatly expressible in any functional language, and easily definable and reasoned about in theorem provers-the definitions just consist of inductive datatypes and simple recursive functions.
+Another attractive feature of derivatives is that they can be easily extended to bounded regular expressions, such as $r^{\{n\}}$ or $r^{\{..n\}}$ , where numbers or intervals of numbers specify how many times a regular expression should be used during matching.

 However, there are two difficulties with derivative-based matchers: First, Brzozowski's original matcher only generates a yes/no answer for whether a regular expression matches a string or not.
 This is too little information in the context of lexing where separate tokens must be identified and also classified (for example as keywords or identifiers).
-Sulzmann and Lu [12] overcome this difficulty by cleverly extending Brzozowski's matching algorithm.
+Sulzmann and Lu [15] overcome this difficulty by cleverly extending Brzozowski's matching algorithm.
 Their extended version generates additional information on how a regular expression matches a string following the POSIX rules for regular expression matching.
 They achieve this by adding a second "phase" to Brzozowski's algorithm involving an injection function.
 In our own earlier work we provided the formal specification of what POSIX matching means and proved in Isabelle/HOL the correctness of Sulzmann and Lu's extended algorithm accordingly [3].